fbpx

 General Math Classes

-This course is designed for 7th graders.
-It focuses on several critical areas.
-This includes developing understanding of operations with rational & irrational numbers and linear equations with one and two steps, solving geometric problems in two and three dimensions, exponents & radicals, algebraic expressions, and drawing inferences about populations based on samples.
-Quizzes will be given on a weekly basis and homework will be assigned.
+This course has been specifically designed for students in the seventh grade and focuses on several critical areas of mathematics.
+It aims to develop a comprehensive understanding of key mathematical concepts through rigorous coverage of topics such as operations with rational and irrational numbers, solving linear equations with one and two steps, resolving geometric problems in two and three dimensions, exploring exponents and radicals, delving into algebraic expressions, and making informed inferences about populations based on samples.

 Math Olympiad Training Sessions